piger/qstode/README.md

   `AsyncWriter` that relies on threads and is not suitable for high work loads.

-- the included SQL query used to get *related tags* must not be used as it's buggy and will cause a very high load on your database.
+- SQL query for *related tags* is broken and causes high load on MySQL :(

 - a MySQL database is suggested; PostgreSQL support is experimental/incomplete.

 ## Requirements

-- a recent Python interpreter; I'm using 2.7.x as the supported Python version
+- Python 2.6 or 2.7
 - a WSGI server: gunicorn, uwsgi, etc.
 - a web server with reverse proxy support

-The suggested setup involves the use of a *virtual environmen* created with `virtualenv`.
+The suggested setup involves the use of a *virtual environment* created with `virtualenv`.

+NOTE: You can also run QStode with the built in http server, but not on the open internet!

 ## Installation